ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-load-balancer.md

 In addition to a cert, you need to define an SSL Negotiation configuration, called a security policy, which is a combination of SSL protocols, SSL ciphers, and the Server Order Preference option.

+Multiple SSL Certs are required unless you use a wildcard certificate.

 ## Health Checks

 To enable removing unhealthy instances from the round robin, each ELB can do a health check of the instances in the load balancing group.
 The health check can use different ports, including port 80, and set a response timeout, a health check interval, an unhealthy threshold and a healthy threshold.